karllhughes/learn/_posts/2022-03-12-the-ultimate-list-of-developer-newsletters.md

 **[Vue.js Developers Newsletter](https://www.getrevue.co/profile/vuejs-developers)**

 The Vue.js Developers Newsletter is a weekly curated publication of the best articles, latest news, and coolest Vue projects.
-Subscribe now stay up-to-date with everything Vue.js.

 Number of subscribers: 5865